nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 <br>

-Now change the `for loop` so it also outputs which population each fastq file has data for.
+**Exercise:** Now change the `for loop` so it also outputs which population each fastq file has data for.

 <details>